 111 SW Columbia St, Suite 600, Portland, OR 97201

-Utilities operating in Portland are subject to the Utility License Law regardless of whether they have a franchise agreement or other similar authority to be in the right of way.
-However, a franchisee may not be required to obtain a license if its franchise fee payments are equal to or exceed the amount owed under the Utility License Law.
-Code 7.14.050.B, 7.14.070.
-If your company only provides Internet Access or Internet Access Service within the meaning of the Federal Internet Tax Freedom Act (47 USC 151), it is exempt from the Utility License Law requirements.
+Utilities operating in Portland are subject to the Utility License Law whether they have a franchise agreement or other similar authority to be in the right of way.
+A franchisee may not be required to get a license if its franchise fee payments are equal to or exceed the amount owed under the Utility License Law (City Code 7.14.050.B, 7.14.070).
+If your company only provides Internet Access or Internet Access Service within the Federal Internet Tax Freedom Act (47 USC 151), it is exempt from the Utility License Law requirements.

 All other utilities will need a License regardless of whether or not the utility owns or uses physical facilities in public streets.
-Thus, a License is required of all wire line telecommunications companies including VOIP providers and any utility that resells lines or services from Qwest or others ("resellers").
+A License is required of all wire line telecommunications companies including VOIP providers and any utility that resells lines or services from Qwest or others ("resellers").

 There is no cost or fee to apply for or receive a License.

 All lines must be completed for an application to be processed